serodriguez68/clean-architecture/part-5-architecture.md

 Not complying with the above will result in your use cases indirectly depending on things like the web or the framework.

+# Chapter 21 - Screaming Architecture

+Software architectures are structures that support the use cases of the system.
+As such, when someone takes a look at the top-level directory of a project, it should be evident what the use cases of the system are (i.e. what it is about).

+The following things are often mistaken as an architecture, but they are
+not:
+- **The Web:** The web is a delivery mechanism (an IO device).
+Your architecture should treat the fact that it is delivered via the web as a detail.
+- **Frameworks:** frameworks and the structures they impose are not an architecture.
+Frameworks authors and their community tend to be true believers of them and assume a "let-the-framework-do-everything" position.
+This is not the position we want to take.
+Frameworks help, but that comes at a cost that may not be worth paying. **Preserve the use case emphasis of your architecture and develop a strategy in which you can use a framework without it taking over your architecture.**

+## Testable Architectures

+A use-case centric architecture that has kept the framework and other details at arms-length will be easy to unit-test without having to have any frameworks, web-servers, databases running.